Ghost and the Nature of Life After Death – A Review by Ayesha Hamid

 Sinister – A Review by Ayesha Hamid

-And yes, Sinister is a frightening movie.
-It has all the makings of the best, and that is why I would rank it as one of the five most horrifying films I’ve ever seen, and, trust me, I’ve seen almost every horror movie out there, including some of my scary and not-so scary favorites, like Halloween, IT, Ring, Hell Raiser, The Conjuring, Friday the 13th, Oculus, and so on.
+Sinister is a frightening movie.
+It has all the makings of the best, and that is why I would rank it as one of the five most horrifying films I’ve ever seen, and, trust me, I’ve seen almost every horror movie out there, including some of my scary and not-so scary favorites, like Halloween, IT, Ring, Hell Raiser, The Conjuring, Friday the 13th, etc.

 So, what is it that makes Sinister better than these other titles?
 One distinguishing aspect is the movie’s soundtrack; the bone-chilling, almost other-worldly sounds add to the overall effect of the narrative.
 Is that a banshee, or the screams of a disembodied soul in the background?
 I don’t know, but I’m frightened, and these sounds run throughout the movie, escalating subtly when something’s about to happen.
 Moreover, the way that noises are used adds to the feel of the film.
 Staccato sounds make the viewer jump when those sounds are combined with another effect, like a visual effect.